 In multi-task learning, multiple tasks are solved jointly, sharing inductive bias between them.
-Multi-task learning is inherently a multi-objective problem since different tasks may conflict, necessitating a trade-off between them.
-A common approach to this trade-off is to optimize a proxy objective that minimizes a weighted linear combination of per-task losses.
-However, this proxy is only valid when the tasks do not compete, which is rarely the case.
+Multi-task learning is inherently a multi-objective problem because different tasks may conflict, necessitating a trade-off.
+A common compromise is to optimize a proxy objective that minimizes a weighted linear combination of per-task losses.
+However, this workaround is only valid when the tasks do not compete, which is rarely the case.
 In this paper, we explicitly cast multi-task learning as multi-objective optimization, with the overall objective of finding a Pareto optimal solution.
 To this end, we use algorithms developed in the gradient-based multi-objective optimization literature.
-Although these algorithms have desirable theoretical guarantees, they are not directly applicable to large-scale learning problems.
-We therefore propose efficient and accurate approximations.
+These algorithms are not directly applicable to large-scale learning problems since they scale poorly with the dimensionality of the gradients and the number of tasks.
+We therefore propose an upper bound for the multi-objective loss and show that it can be optimized efficiently.
+We further prove that optimizing this upper bound yields a Pareto optimal solution under realistic assumptions.
 We apply our method to a variety of multi-task deep learning problems including digit classification, scene understanding (joint semantic segmentation, instance segmentation, and depth estimation), and multi-label classification.
-Our method yields higher-performing models than recent multi-task learning formulations or per-task training.
+Our method produces higher-performing models than recent multi-task learning formulations or per-task training.